Bail For Immigration Detainees

 This is often for extreme cases, but it’s important to seek expert advice for clarity regarding your situation and the possible consequences.

 If you or someone you know has been held in detention, we advise getting in touch with immigration experts as soon as possible.
-Here at the Immigration Advice Service, we can assist with immigration bail guidance for deportation cases, asylum cases, helping vulnerable detainees, visa problems, and more.
+Here at London Immigration Lawyers, we can assist with immigration bail guidance for deportation cases, asylum cases, helping vulnerable detainees, visa problems, and more.

 Immigration bail cases are very time-sensitive.
 As such, we offer a specialised urgent advice package for immigration bail applications.